Themify Builder Review

 A striking omission in Themify’s support forum is a search function.
 This makes the forum unusable for a customer trying to troubleshoot their own problem.

-Themify Builder gives the impression that it exists only because Themify needed to bundle a builder with its own WordPress themes.
-There doesn’t seem to be anything remarkable about any particular aspect of the builder.
+Themify Builder gives a strong impression that it exists only because Themify needed to bundle a builder with its own WordPress themes.
+There doesn’t seem to be anything remarkable about any particular aspect of the builder. basically, it’s good enough.

 I did not feel joy while using Themify Builder.
 What I experienced was much more the opposite.
-While building my test page, I kept catching myself wondering “why did they do it like that?”
-Everything from font sizes to menu animation timing could use some improvement.
+While building my test page, I kept catching myself wondering “why did they make it like that?”
+Everything from font sizes to menu animation timing controls could use some improvement.

 In every respect, Themify Builder is adequate.
-That is nowhere near enough in a market with other options like the free version of Elementor.
+That is nowhere near enough in a market with other options like the free versions of Elementor and Beaver Builder.